gptanon/wttest/docs/source/hows_it_work.rst

 Scattering extracts discriminative invariants.
 It is invertible within a global shift, hence retaining ability to discriminate any classes not differing by said shift, and achieving shift-invariance.
 It is stable to spatial warp deformations, hence linearizing and bounding their distances.
 It differs from CWT and STFT, which are unstable to shifts or frequency transposition, and from MFCC which doesn't recover information lost to averaging.
+Besides selective activation, its sparsity also enables compression, hence dimensionality reduction.

 ... non-technical
 ^^^^^^^^^^^^^^^^^

-We looked at ears and nerves and made formulas, then made number crunchers that use those formulas to tell us if a sound is cats or dogs.
+We looked at ears and nerves and made formulas, then made number crunchers that use those formulas to tell if a sound is cats or dogs.

 More on synthesis, other applications